24 reasons for a must visit of la Ranilla of Tenerife.

 with Calle Lomo which is depicted is one of the most ancient of one of the oldest suburbs of Puerto de la Cruz.

-This part of Tenerife is often so action packed with cultural activities that it merits well earned rest.
-Then, people retreat during Siesta times, while the Spain Recession may not be denied.
+This part of Tenerife is often so action packed with cultural activities that it merits well earned rest, not just during Siesta.

 - La Mueca street art festival in May, more of which find below